dambrogia/magento-assessment/readme.md

 There are three options for submissions.

-My priority for both options is to keep previous submissions hidden from new candidates.
+My priority is to keep previous submissions hidden from new candidates.

 It saves me from wiping and recreating the repo after every assessment turned in.